yw4607-33/JUST-Capital-Practicum-5055/README.md

 Belief: To what extent should businesses play an active role in societal issues?
 Importance: How important are corporate social responsibilities?

 Joint Distributions: Selected Top 15 joint distributions based on association strength (correlation scores)

 Phase 3: Persona Generation 🔄 In Progress

-Generate synthetic personas using Claude API
+Generate synthetic personas using API
 Validate against Just Capital's marginal distributions Ensure logical consistency and sociological plausibility